Interviews

 ”And then I had a call from the new president of Yale.
 He said that he had heard about my interests.
 He said he thought they coincided with his, and would I come to New Haven and look at that position?
 I did, and it looked just right.
 He was all for bringing the medical school and the university together in closer relationship and for bringing the medical school into closer relationship with its community”

-Graduated Harvard Medical School Class of 1951
+Matriculated 1947; Graduated Class of 1951

-Harold May was born in Peekskill, New York in 1926.
+Harold May was born in Peekskill, NY, in 1926.
 He entered Harvard College in 1944 as part of the accelerated program during World War II and entered the Air Corps in 1945, becoming part of the Tuskegee Airmen program.
 After the war, Dr. May returned to Harvard, and entered Harvard Medical School in 1947.

 "And so all of these factors just entered into who I am and who I have been in my life ever since."